 With winding roads along steep cliffs, driving the White Rim Trail loop provides expansive views of the surrounding area and is an adventure of a lifetime.
 Along the way, you will circle the Island in the Sky mesa and gaze down into the canyons carved out by the Green River and Colorado River.
 To drive the entire 100-mile loop typically takes 2-3 days to complete, but you can enjoy parts of this unique Canyonlands experience with a day trip.
 For the drive along narrow cliff edges, past scenic overlooks, around towering buttes, and up and over rocky hills, you must have a 4×4 vehicle with high clearance (like a Jeep), a free day-use permit, and entry to Canyonlands National Park.
 Making the drive deep into the canyon offers visitors spectacular views of the white rim that many others miss out on.

-For more ways to explore Moab or to book your adventure package, our Guest Experience Coordinators are available to help you plan a grand outdoor experience during your stay at Under Canvas Moab.
+For more ways to explore Moab or to book your adventure, our Adventure Concierge team is available to help you plan a grand outdoor experience during your stay at Under Canvas Moab.